Here’s how tornado warnings saved lives last week in Alabama

 “On the flip side, [the EF4 tornado that hit Newnan, Georgia] came near Peachtree City, and we were on standby for them.”

 In Alabama, arguably the most vulnerable state in the country for tornadoes, dangerous storms are a way of life.
 Even meteorologists aren’t immune.
-In 2019, the forecaster issuing tornado emergencies for a deadly twister in Lee County grew worried about relatives in the path of the storm, which killed 23 people.
+In 2019, the forecaster issuing tornado emergencies for a deadly twister in Lee County found himself also worrying about relatives in the path of the storm, which killed 23 people.

-“He’s trying to do his job and text parents, his mind’s kind of racing; you have a massive tornado heading right towards his family’s house …,” explained Darden.
+“He’s trying to do his job and text parents, his mind’s kind of racing, you have a massive tornado heading right towards his family’s house...,” explained Darden.
 “I was dealing with the same thing last week, texting my wife but also dealing with [potentially moving to] shelter at the office.”

-The house of James Spann, a beloved television meteorologist in Birmingham, was also hit.
+The house of James Spann, a beloved television meteorologist in Birmingham and beyond, was also hit.

 “We kind of say we don’t have [just a] spring severe weather season,” said Darden.
 “It kind of starts mid-October and goes through mid-May or the end of May."